 Award-winning wreath designer, Annie Gray, is known for her creative use of dried vines, faux floral, shells and wood or metal cutouts.
-She designs wreaths as an art form that hangs at the front door of a home, above the fireplace at a 5 diamond resort in Arizona or at a beach wedding at the water’s edge.
+She designs wreaths as an art form that hangs on the front door of a home, above the fireplace at a 5 diamond resort in Arizona or at a beach wedding at the water’s edge.
 Every occasion calls for a forever wreath.

 Every wreath is handmade by Annie, in her cozy studio above the garage.
 After successful careers teaching and headhunting in St. Louis, her husband’s job transfer relocated them to the beach at Treasure Island, FL.
 It also unwittingly launched career number three at age 64.
 Her front door became her calling card.
 Neighbors wanted to buy them!

-Circa 2009, Annie’s wreaths were all coastal.
-But, not for long.
+Circa 2009, Annie’s wreaths were all coastal, but not for long.
 A Northern California customer requested “something non-beachy”.
 Visits to markets in Mexico and her memory of summers on the farm inspired new lines.

 Now, Beachy Wreaths by Annie Gray designs are for everywhere and everyone!